-The mission of the Master of Social Work Program (MSW) at Fayetteville State University (FSU) is to prepare students for advanced social work practice and leadership with a focus on issues concerning children, families, mental health and substance abuse.
-The program is designed to prepare students to practice with individuals, families, groups, communities, and organizations in rural, military and urban settings.
-Students are prepared to engage in prevention, treatment, intervention, clinical practice, research, and administration activities that promote human well-being.
-The program seeks to equip students with knowledge, skills, and values to respond to the needs of alleviating oppression, poverty, and discrimination in a multicultural society and in the global community.
-Students matriculate in an environment that promotes diversity, stimulates desire for lifelong learning, and brings together faculty, field instructors, social work professionals, and students for collaborative learning.
+The mission of the Master of Social Work Program (MSW) at Fayetteville State University (FSU), is consistent with the profession's purpose which is to prepare students for advanced social work practice and leadership with a focus on issues concerning children, families, military, and mental health.
+The program is designed to prepare students to practice with individuals, families, groups, communities, and organizations in rural, urban and military settings, and to empower social work students with the knowledge, values and skills needed to alleviate social and economic injustice.
+Students are prepared to utilize evidence-based practice in prevention and intervention, research, policy and administration that promote human well-being.
+The program also seeks to equip students with the knowledge, skills, and values needed to alleviate oppression, poverty, and discrimination in a multicultural society and in the global community.
+Students matriculate in an environment that promotes, understands and utilizes diversity, and stimulates a desire for lifelong learning by bringing together faculty, field instructors, social work professionals, and students for collaborative training and learning.